TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

   - Trevor Snyder - Electrical Engineering major.
 Proficient in C++, MATLAB, LtSpice, Digital Systems, and Circuit Design.
 Some familiarity in machine learning, PLCs, C, Assembly, and Embedded Systems.

-  - Angela Nde –Electrical Engineering major.
+  - Angela Nde – Electrical Engineering major.
 Proficient in digital logic and circuitry, technical writing, professional presentation, and power.
 Some familiarity in Python, Microcontrollers, and controls.

   - John Land

-  - Atra-Niese
+  - Atra-Niese - Electrical Engineering Major.
+Proficient or experienced in C++, Matlab, LtSpice, Assembly, Microcontrollers, Shapr3D (3-D Design) and Digital systems

   - Aiden Mullins – Electrical Engineering with a concentration in mechatronics.
 Proficient in C++, Assembly, Control Systems, and Arduino IDE.